 Before Chattanooga became the tourist destination it is today, there was the Tennessee Aquarium, which has become the leader in environmental education and preservation in Tennessee.
 Set along the river, the aquarium is broken up into two buildings: River Journey and Ocean Journey.
-The campus also includes an IMAX Theater and the River Cruise Explorer, a boat ride down the city’s waterway.
+The campus also includes an IMAX Theater.

 Start your trip at the Ticket Center, followed by the River Journey, where you’ll start at the Butterfly Garden on the top floor.
 The open air greenhouse has the exotic winged creatures flying all around you.
 The exhibit is also full of creatures like otters, frogs, snakes and other wildlife found both in Tennessee and throughout the region.